qt37t247/German_cockroach_ddRAD/README.md

 ## Data availability

 Sequencing reads are archived in NCBI under Bioproject PRJNA1099617.

-Uploading not complete yet, will let you know!!!
+Uploading in progress, will let you know!!!

 To download the data, you may use the command below (may need to install relevant NCBI tools accordingly):